Samanaan/Montgomery_Accident_Report/README.md

   * chi2 statistic: 129.35
   * p-value: 1.1705e-13
   * degrees of freedom: 32
-* Conclusion
+* Conclusion:
   * It is clear that certain weather types have more accidents than others.
-  * We can also conclude that weather type does have a significant correlation with injury severity
+  * We can also conclude that weather type does have a significant correlation with injury severity.

 ### Relationship between driver distractions and ACRS Report Type
 ![image](https://raw.githubusercontent.com/mattf4171/Montgomery-County-Collision-Analysis/main/images/Driver_Distractions.png)